jesseduffield/jesseduffield.github.io/_posts/2024-1-3-Encapsulation-Is-Not-Free.md

 But this is not going to scale: every place in your code that contains a user-facing message must now have this conditional logic included.
 That makes it very difficult to add support for a new language, and it obfuscates your business logic.

-And so, we must _encapsulate_!
-Our business logic should not care what language is being used, so we can encapsulate our language-specific code behind an interface¹.
+And so, we must _encapsulate_¹!
+Our business logic should not care what language is being used, so we can encapsulate our language-specific code behind an interface.

 ```go
 // i18n.go